 Print magazines are officially back from the dead.
 Look closely, and you’ll see how design is helping fuel their resurgence.

-Magazine genres are as varied as their readership.
+Print genres are as varied as their readerships.
 But no matter the genre, certain trends bubble to the top.
-Below are three of my current favorite trends, plus a bonus trend I could definitely live without.
+Below are three of my favorite recent magazine design trends, plus one I could definitely live without.

 Covers go typeless

-Consumer magazines traditionally use heaps of cover lines for the simple fact that they’re essential to newsstand sales.
-This trend of reduced cover type, however, shows a magazine’s creative team is secure with its readership and sure of its own vision.
+Consumer magazines have traditionally used heaps of cover lines simply because they’re essential to newsstand sales.
+However, reduced cover shows that a magazine’s creative team is secure with its readership and sure of its own vision.

-They know core readers are smart and committed, and they don’t need to lure them in with a bevy of cover lines in different weights and sizes.
-Readers like to feel smart and be intrigued; this treatment lets them do both at the same time.
-It won’t work for everyone, but when it does, the results are stunning.
+These designers know core readers are committed, who don’t need to be lured in with a bevy of cover lines in different weights and sizes.
+Readers like to feel smart and be intrigued, and this treatment lets them do both at the same time.
+It won’t work for every publication, but when it does, the results are stunning.

 From ultra minimalism to … minimalism

 Negative space is intentional and helps designs “breathe.”
 But now, that negative space doesn’t always equal white space.
-Strong and beautiful color tones, when used correctly, add warmth to the minimal, sophisticated feel without overwhelming.
+Strong and beautiful color tones, when used correctly, add warmth to the sophistication of minimalism.

 One great example of this trend is design darling The California Sunday Magazine.
 Its unique, minimalist vibe is infused with just enough personality and unexpected touches.
 The result?
 Meaningful design that impresses without overwhelming.